dylanjustice/AndcultureCode/clean-code/BOUNDARIES.md

 The challenge comes when abstracting this exercise to the actors _WE_ create across the layers of our application.
 Whether it be across the literal boundaries of an assembly/module or the more challenging to conceptualize boundary of a design pattern such as controllers, models, conductors and so forth.
 One actor we create is often the "third party" to another actor across the system that is also under our control.

-Just because we _currently_ have control of the code or assembly in our code base, does not mean it might not later be shared or our customer's needs change.
+Just because we _currently_ have control of the code or assembly, does not mean it might not later be shared or our customer's needs change.
 If we don't take necessary actions up front to design small and well-designed interfaces/APIs now, we can find ourselves standing at the foot of an insurmountable mountain of refactoring and risky deployments later when those things inevitably change.

 ### Learning Boundaries & Tests